-KHOSROWSHAHI: Oh I am very much in the deep end, but you know, I knew that I was getting into a super dynamic, super difficult situation and the experience that I had at a CFO of IAC and CEO Expedia has really taught me to find the hard stuff and take the hard stuff on early because the hard stuff doesn’t get any easier with time, it only gets tougher.
+KHOSROWSHAHI: Oh I am very much in the deep end, but you know, I knew that I was getting into a super dynamic, super difficult situation, and the experience that I had as a CFO of IAC and CEO Expedia has really taught me to find the hard stuff and take the hard stuff on early, because the hard stuff doesn’t get any easier with time, it only gets tougher.

 HOFFMAN: We’re scheduling an interview with Dara for an upcoming episode of Masters of Scale.
 So if you want to hear what he’s learning and unlearning, stay tuned.
 And send us any questions you have for him @mastersofscale.

 So far we’ve focused on Barry’s most successful protégés.
 But there’s also the untold story of the bright young things who were thrown into the deep end — and sank.
 Barry acknowledges the risks.
 He doesn’t fret over them, though.

 DILLER: If you do it with consistent turkeys, then you just have a swimming pool with dead bodies at the bottom.

 KHOSROWSHAHI: I try to throw them into the shallow end, so they don’t — and see how they swim before I transfer them over to the deep end.
 You know, I’m younger and maybe I’m not as brave a risk-taker as Barry is.

 HOFFMAN: Barry can develop new talent the same way he develops new businesses — with an open mind, a quick reaction time, and no fixed assumptions.
 Dara adds that he’s never seen anyone read his employees quite as closely as Barry.